INSET training materials for teachers of Modern Foreign LanguagesBasic ICT

 Essential generic software includes:

 CALL (Computer Assisted Language Learning) is used to describe the use of the computer in language learning and teaching in its widest possible sense.
-Other acronyms include TELL (Technology Enhanced Language Learning), CALI (Computer Assisted Language Instruction), ELL (Electronic Language Learning), CELL (Computer Enhanced Language Learning), ICT/Modern Foreign Languages (Information and Communications Technology / Modern Foreign Languages).
-CALL is the internationally accepted acronym and features in the name of the leading European professional association EUROCALL: http://www.eurocall-languages.org
+Other abbreviations include TELL (Technology Enhanced Language Learning), CALI (Computer Assisted Language Instruction), ELL (Electronic Language Learning), CELL (Computer Enhanced Language Learning), ICT/Modern Foreign Languages (Information and Communications Technology / Modern Foreign Languages).
+CALL is the internationally accepted acronym and features in the name of EUROCALL and many other professional associations dedicated to promoting the use of ICT in language learning and teaching.
+A definition of CALL and its different manifestations can be found in Module 1.4, Section 1, at the ICT4LT site.

-Have a look first at Module 1.4, Section 3.7 (Evaluating CALL software) and Module 1.5, Section 6 (Evaluating websites), at the ICT for Language Teachers website: http://www.ict4lt.org/en/en_mod1-4.htm and http://www.ict4lt.org/en/en_mod1-5.htm.
-There is a link from both these modules to an evaluation form that you should download, print and use to evaluate a software package and a website of your own choice: http://www.ict4lt.org/en/evalform.rtf
+There is a link from both these modules to an evaluation form that you can download, print and use to evaluate a software package and a website of your own choice.
+Graham Davies's Favourite Websites page contains many categorised and annotated lists of links to websites relating to Modern Foreign Languages.

 Using Microsoft Word, create a clickable list of websites that you can use for your own reference purposes or as an electronic worksheet for your students.
 Such a list is known as a webliography, a jump station or a portal.
 Your webliography can be saved in two different formats: DOC or HTML.
 If you save it in DOC format it can be loaded into Microsoft Word.
-If you save it in HTML format it can be loaded into Microsoft Word or into a Web browser such as Internet Explorer.
-An example of a clickable list of annotated links in HTML format is http://www.camsoftpartners.co.uk/websites.htm.
-This list also contains links to other lists of links.
-A useful reference source, containing links to over 600 sites, is the following book and accompanying CD-ROM:
+If you save it in HTML format it can be loaded into Microsoft Word or into a Web browser.
+An example of a clickable list of annotated links in HTML format is Graham Davies's Favourite Websites page.

 Step-by step creation of a webliography

-Copyright: When downloading materials or copying from another website, it is most important that you pay attention to copyright.
+When downloading materials or copying from another website, it is most important that you pay attention to copyright.
 Above all, don't assume that just because material is publicly available on the Web you can do whatever you like with it.
+See the General guidelines on copyright at the ICT4LT website.

-Many language teachers regularly exchange views via electronic discussion lists.
-These are essentially ways of sharing emails with the members of a group of people with a common interest.
-There are various ways of joining a discussion list, which are described in Section 12 of Module 1.5 at the ICT for Language Teachers website: http://www.ict4lt.org/en/en_mod1-5.htm
+Many language teachers regularly exchange views via electronic discussion lists, blogs, wikis and social networking sites.
+These are essentially ways of sharing views with the members of a group of people with a common interest.

 Before you begin to plan a lesson using ICT ask yourself a few questions: